2 Ways to Play SNES on the iPad

 - SNES HD package (free download)

-You can get SNES HD here, it’s a free download.
+You can get SNES HD here, it’s a free download, or you can find it on Cydia Store.
 You’ll want to checkout that page as well for instructions on installation, which uses Cydia to install the package.

 Play SNES on iPad: Method 2